cablehead/levee/docs/content/core/io.md

   writes this chunk to conn and marks it as done.

 * tostring():
-  copies the entire chunk into a string and marks it as done.
+  copies the entire chunk into a string and marks it as done. returns `nil` if there is an error.

 * discard():
   consumes the entire chunk with as few resources as possible and marks it as